 Consulting Firms (Accenture and Leah Cooper Consulting); and

 Timing: 3 phases over 4 months utilizing 5 Steps

-Phase 1: The LWOW 2019 cycle begins at the KickOff on 19–20 January at IE University (Segovia, Spain) where all participants come together (in-person) for two days filled with teaming, idea generation, and problem finding and solving exercises, along with participating in a mini-hackathon.
+Phase 1: The LWOW 2019 cycle began at the LWOW O KickOff on 19–20 January at IE University (Segovia, Spain) where all participants come together (in-person) for two days filled with teaming, idea generation, and problem finding and solving exercises, along with participating in a mini-hackathon.